tkim0615/SENG-LIVE-111323-Phase-3-Python/README.md

 - Perform CRUD actions on a database using SQLAlchemy & Alembic
 - Design an API to handle CRUD actions
 - Communicate with an API using different HTTP verbs
-- Create and present a project with a React frontend and a database-backed API backend
+- Create and present a project with a database-backed API backend

 | Lecture | Notes | Videos | Starter | Solution |